MaterializeInc/materialize/doc/developer/design/2024_10_08_expression_cache.md

 trait ExpressionCache {
     /// Returns the `expression_type` of `global_id` that is currently deployed in a cluster.
 This
-    /// will not change in-between restarts as result of DDL, as long as `global_id` exists. fn get_deployed_expression(&self, global_id: GlobalId, expression_type: ExpressionType) -> Option<Bytes>;
+    /// will not change in-between restarts as result of DDL, as long as `global_id` exists.
+    ///
+    /// This is useful for serving `EXPLAIN` queries. fn get_deployed_expression(&self, global_id: GlobalId, expression_type: ExpressionType) -> Option<Bytes>;

     /// Returns the `expression_type` of `global_id` based on the current catalog contents of